This original values selected by this mask shall be preserved.

 Preserving NULL values

-If you would like to preserve NULL values in a masked column then you could use a Preserve mask; however, you may find it more convenient to use the Preserve Nulls column setting in the Masking view.
+If preserving NULL values in a masked column is required then a Preserve mask could be used; however, it may be more convenient to use the Preserve Nulls column setting in the Masking view.

 Avoid spurious "unmasked rows" warnings